Our Team

 Krystal Kehoe MacLeod, PhD

 Dr. Kehoe MacLeod is a public policy and health services researcher with expertise in qualitative, mixed methods, and community-based research, as well as professional experience working in health policy in the public service in Ontario and New South Wales, Australia.
 Her research program on improving patients’ access to timely, equitable, and high-quality health and social care that meets their expressed needs as they age, is seeing increasing success through equity-focused research approaches leading to funded, collaborative, and impact-focused results.
 Krystal has taught at the University of Ottawa and at Carleton University in the Department of Health Sciences, the School of Public Policy and Administration, and the School of Social Work.
 When she is not overseeing the exciting work going on at CCAER, Krystal co-owns and operates Gael Glen Farm and Apiary with her partner and three young children.
-She is also a Director on the Board of Carefor, Eastern Ontario’s largest home care and community support services charity, Treasurer of the Women’s, Gender, and Social Justice professional association, and Director of the grassroots organization, the Ottawa Valley Food Security Project.
+She is also a Director on the Board of Carefor, Eastern Ontario’s largest home care and community support services charity, and Founding Director of the not-for-profit community organization, the Ottawa Valley Food Security Project.

 Eunice Hammond, MA